 Idle Timeout is counted from the moment of the last interaction with the screen.
 For example, if clicking on the *Button* a web page opens up, the time specified in *Idle timeout* will start counting from the moment the user last touched the touch-screen.

 The main settings are responsible for the appearance of the button.

-1. Whole screen.
-If you activate the **Whole screen** slider, the button will become invisible, and the area you click on it will extend to the whole layer to which the button belongs.
+1. Whole layer.
+If you activate the Whole layer switch, the button will become invisible, and the area you click on it will extend to the whole layer to which the button belongs.

 2. Load my image.
 Allows to use your own graphics (jpg, png) as a button.

 - To set your own image for the button, activate the Load my image slider and click Upload your image.

 - In the additional panel that opens, select required graphics or upload a new one (the Upload button)

 - Graphics will be added in original resolution.
 If you want to change the original size of the loaded image, turn off the Original size slider and specify some other percentage.

 To remove unnecessary graphics from the list, click on the cross icon opposite the graphics name.

 The image will be resized while maintaining proportions.
 If you don't want to keep the original aspect ratio, click on the lock icon (keep original ratio) located between the width and height input fields.